|Trail Features:||Alpine Lake, Outstanding Views|

 As you proceed around the lake you'll encounter a fairly steep climb for a short section that includes an outstanding view of Longs Peak off to your left.
 Continuing higher will provide spectacular views of Hallett Peak as well.
 This section of trail, between Nymph Lake and Dream Lake, also offers an abundance of wildflowers during the summer.

 At roughly 1.1 miles from the trailhead hikers will arrive at the junction for the trail that leads to Lake Haiyaha.
-A turn to the right here will lead you to Dream Lake, roughly 100 yards from the junction, and well worth the side trip.
-To continue on towards Lake Haiyaha hikers should turn left here.
+A turn to the right here will take you to Dream Lake, located roughly 100 yards from the junction, and well worth the short side trip.
+To continue towards Lake Haiyaha hikers should turn left here.

 At just under two miles from the trailhead hikers will finally arrive at the shore of Lake Haiyaha.